hejny/pavolhejny-old/src/content/articles/security-talks-pilsen/security-talks-pilsen.md

 <person>Vladimír Smitka</person> shows interesting security mistakes eg. vulnerabilities when using <code>target="\_blank"</code>.
 He continues with problems of uploading, keeping debugger, keeping backup files from Vim and .git directory accessible from the network and CSRF.

 It was very similar to my talk 2 months ago at ITNetwork meetup.
-I have written [article<flag-cs/>](https://www.itnetwork.cz/php/bezpecnost/jak-si-nechat-hacknout-webovou-aplikaci) about it.
+I have written [an article<flag-cs/>](https://www.itnetwork.cz/php/bezpecnost/jak-si-nechat-hacknout-webovou-aplikaci) about it.

 ## Cryptography